 “If land in the ownership of a public authority had been validly registered as a village green, it might well be a reasonable inference that acts of maintenance were attributable to that status.
 But that has no relevance to the position during a period of public use before registration, when there were no village green rights, actual or notional.
 The explanation for acts of maintenance by the authority during that period has to be found elsewhere.
 The reasonable inference was not that the public had no rights, but that the land had been committed to their use under other powers.”

 He believes the new town plan of 1973, approved by the relevant government minister, “had the effect of granting planning permission for the development of the land as ‘parkland/open space/playing field’.”
 That was sufficient “appropriation” of the land for leisure to make the Beresford land a leisure resource as far as the council was concerned – and hence imply permission for people to use it as such.
-But that was not the House of Lords view in Beresford – which should (to ram the point home again) have taken precedence.
+But that was not the actual House of Lords view at the time in Beresford – which should (to ram the point home again) have taken precedence.

 Carnwath puts good arguments – and they were available to the House of Lords for consideration in Beresford.
 Their Lordships in the earlier case came to the view they did and thereby created the possibility of a situation in which land not purchased pursuant to a particular piece of legislation (eg the 1985 Housing Act) could be used “as of right” for leisure by people who were neither strictly trespassers nor strictly licensees; a situation where the users are not worried that they are acting unlawfully in using the land and the owner is not bothered that they should do so.